eyradel/Decision-Tree-breast-cancer-prediction-using-sugeno-algorithm-Web-App/README.md

 3. Create a new account with username and password
 4. Login with your credentials

-### Making Predictions
+### Making Diagnoses
-1. Navigate to the "New Prediction" tab
+1. Navigate to the "New Diagnosis" tab
 2. Fill out the comprehensive symptom form
-3. Click "Get Prediction" to receive results
+3. Click "Get Diagnosis" to receive results
-4. View detailed prediction with confidence score
+4. View detailed diagnosis with confidence score
 5. Results are automatically saved to your history

 ### Viewing History
 1. Go to the "History" tab
-2. View all your previous predictions
+2. View all your previous diagnoses
-3. Expand each prediction to see detailed symptoms
+3. Expand each diagnosis to see detailed symptoms
-4. Track your prediction patterns over time
+4. Track your diagnosis patterns over time

 ## Technical Architecture

 ### Database Schema
 - **Users Table**: Stores user authentication data
-- **Predictions Table**: Stores all prediction results with symptoms
+- **Predictions Table**: Stores all diagnosis results with symptoms

 ### Machine Learning Model
 - Risk-based scoring algorithm